griffinross2/RISC-V-Core/README.md

 # RISC-V Core
 This repository contains an implementation for a RISC-V processor to run on a Spartan-7 FPGA.
-The architecture is a 5-stage pipeline with a shared instruction and data memory.
-The CPU supports the RV32I base instruction set.
+The architecture is a 5-stage pipeline with a block bootloader ROM and external DDR3 RAM.
+In my implementation, the actual program text and data is stored on the configuration flash of the FPGA, and loaded into DDR3 by the bootloader on startup.
+The CPU supports the RV32IM_zicsr instruction set.